GoogleCloudPlatform/DataflowTemplates/v2/spanner-common/terraform/samples/configure-shared-vpc/README.md

 ## Sample Scenario: MySQL in a VPC with Spanner

-> **_SCENARIO:_** This Terraform example illustrates launching multiple MySQL
+> **_SCENARIO:_** This Terraform example illustrates configuring
-> databases in GCE Compute instances inside a custom VPC subnet.
-It adds firewall
-> rules to ensure that 1) Datastream can connect to the MySQL via private
-> connectivity and 2) Dataflow VMs can communicate with each other.
+> a VPC to be a shared VPC with a service project.
 It also
-> creates a Spanner instance and database to migrate
-> data to.
+> adds required roles to service accounts from the service project
+> for migration jobs to work correctly.

 ## Terraform permissions